Normies Guide

 Three resources.
 Not thirty.

-1. Anthropic's official documentation docs.anthropic.com — For when you want to go deeper on a specific feature.
+1. Anthropic's official documentation platform.claude.com/docs — For when you want to go deeper on a specific feature.
 The official docs are comprehensive and well-maintained.
 They can feel dense, but now that you have the mental models from this guide, they'll make a lot more sense.

 2. Claude's built-in help Type /help in Claude Code or ask Claude itself: "What can you do?" or "How does [feature] work?"
 Claude is genuinely good at explaining its own capabilities.
 Treat it as self-documenting.